AndreasHeger/CGATReport/doc/Roadmap.rst

 examine memory usage
-    large datasets require a large amount of memory, investigate if this can be optimized.
+    large datasets require a large amount of memory, investigate if this can be optimized, for example by using numpy more efficiently

 windows compatibility
     check windows installation process and compatibility.